curioswitch/curiostack/cluster/terraform/README.md

 This will install Terraform 0.12 and set it up on your `PATH`.

 For each terraform project, run `terraformPlan` and correct errors until you get output you expect.
+Except for your Kubernetes deployments, you should have no changes to apply.

+Take a look at https://github.com/curioswitch/curiostack/pull/376 to see the migration for CurioStack.
+You'll probably just need to do the same things.

 Some common migrations